igorwaw/web-advent/content/2015/18-lights/index.md

 ---

 Animated lights, or Conway's Game of Life.
-As usual, we only need to provide a number for an answer, but I couldn't resist making a visualization with Pygame.
+As usual, we only need to provide a number for an answer, but I couldn't resist making a visualisation with Pygame.

 ![screenshot](2015day18.png)

-State of each light depends on the state of it's neighbours.
+State of each light depends on the state of its neighbours.
 But we can't just go through an array calculating and changing a state of each light, because that would affect the outcome for the neighbouring lights.
 My solution is to have 2 arrays of lights, one source and the other target, alternate them every other step.
 How does it affect the problem size?
-We have 10 thousands cells and Python's bool is really an integer, so it's quite wasteful, 8 bytes on a 64-bit system, so we have 2 arrays of 80 kB.
+We have 10 thousand cells and Python's bool is really an integer, so it's quite wasteful, 8 bytes on a 64-bit system, so we have 2 arrays of 80 kB.
 It would be a huge concern on a microcontroller with eg. 64KB of RAM, but on a PC that's nothing.